I Want To...

 The program staff and preceptors are committed to preparing graduates to become outstanding dietetics professionals.
 The following goals and outcome measures for the program have been established:

-- 100% of the curriculum and reference material will be updated annually to reflect current research and practice
+- 100 percent of the curriculum and reference material will be updated annually to reflect current research and practice.

-- 100% of the graduates will evaluate the program with a score of “3” (agree/satisfactory) or above in the areas of intern expectations met, preparation for entry-level dietetics and resource availability.
+- 100 percent of the graduates will evaluate the program with a score of “4” (agree) or above in the areas of intern expectations met, preparation for entry-level dietetics and resource availability.

 The program will prepare graduates to become skilled entry-level dietitians.

-- At least 90% of students enrolled in the program will successfully complete all program requirements within 150% (17 months) of the time planned for completion (11 months).
+- At least 90 percent of students enrolled in the program will successfully complete all program requirements within 150 percent (17 months) of the time planned for completion (11 months).

-- At least 80% of graduates will indicate “yes” on the graduate survey when asked if they felt prepared for an entry-level dietetics position.
+- At least 80 percent of graduates will indicate “yes” on the graduate survey when asked if they felt prepared for an entry-level dietetics position.

-- At least 80% of graduates' employers will indicate "yes" on the graduate survey when asked if the graduate was prepared for an entry-level dietetics position
+- At least 80 percent of graduates' employers will indicate "yes" on the graduate survey when asked if the graduate was prepared for an entry-level dietetics position.

 Program Completion Rate and Pass Rate on the RD Exam

 The JHBMC Dietetic Internship program has maintained a 99-percent completion rate since its inception in 2001.
-Over the past 5 years, 100% of graduates have taken and passed the RD exam; 98% of graduates achieved first-time passing score on the RD exam.
+Over the past 5 years, 100 percent of graduates have taken and passed the RD exam; 100 percent of graduates achieved first-time passing score on the RD exam.

 Tuition for the internship is $7,500, payable in two installments during the year.
 A $3,000 deposit of the program fee shall be paid by June 1, preceding the start of the internship.
 The remaining $3,500 shall be due no later than July 15.
 All fees are non-refundable and subject to change.